PeteVarley/slacker-notes/README.md

 ### v[0.3] Chat Snatcher Archive

-- [X] Display time stamps in a readable manner on /chats page
+- [X] Display time stamps in a readable manner on /chats
-- [ ] Display time stamps in a readable manner on / home page
+- [ ] Display time stamps in a readable manner on /archives
 - [X] Display first and last name with chat like Slack

 ### v[0.4] Chat Snatcher Archive